purv2100/Simplii21/README.md

    1. Create a mobile application for the web version of the application.
    2. Make the website view port adaptable - the website should look good on phone, tablet and computer.
+   3. Create chatbot for the web portal
+   4. Create Alerts when the Task deadline is approaching
+   5. Add an emergency schedule and recommend tasks based on the new schedule.

    ## Team Members